Enhancing Reduced Density Matrix Functional Theory Calculations by Coupling Orbital and Occupation Optimizations

 the ground-state energy should be obtianed through the minimization with respect to natural orbitals (NOs) ${\psi_p^\sigma}$ and occupation numbers (ONs) ${n_p^\sigma}$ under the ensemble $N$-representability constraints \cite{Lowdin1955,Coleman1963rmp,Valone1980jcp}

-where $K$ is the dimension of the basis set and $N_0^\sigma$ is the electron number of $\sigma$ spin in the system.
-Several approaches have been developed to address the computational challenge of RDMFT from different perspectives \cite{cances2008projected, PhysRevA.14.36, RevModPhys.80.3, ferre2016density}, such as transforming the problem into an eigenproblem\cite{PhysRevLett.94.233002, giesbertz2010aufbau, PhysRevB.77.235121} and using the resolution-of-identity (RI) approximation\cite{lemke2022efficient}.
+where $N_0^\sigma$ is the electron number of $\sigma$ spin in the system.
+In this work, $K$ denotes the dimension of the basis set, while $M$ signifies the number of molecular orbitals, retained after removing linear dependencies via L{\"{o}}wdin orthonormalization \cite{lowdin1950jcp}.
+Several approaches have been developed to address the computational challenge of RDMFT from different perspectives \cite{cances2008projected, PhysRevA.14.36, RevModPhys.80.3, ferre2016density}, such as transforming the problem into an eigenproblem\cite{Pernal2005prl, giesbertz2010aufbau, PhysRevB.77.235121} and using the resolution-of-identity (RI) approximation\cite{lemke2022efficient}.
 Despite these, more efforts are still needed to make RDMFT a practical method.
 Compared with previous optimization methods that alternately optimize NOs and ONs, this work presents a novel method that couples NO and ON optimization.
 This new method not only enhances the convergence rate of RDMFT calculations, but also alleviates the problem of getting stuck in local minima.
 Using this method, we can achieve an energy convergence of 1e-8 within 200 steps for the $\mathrm{C_{60}}$ system, which greatly improves the computing power of RDMFT.